 The holidays are in full swing and festive food is everywhere.
 Some are naughty, some are nice, and some may even help fight cancer.
 "While these so-called holiday foods are delicious to eat, they can also have the added bonus of containing cancer-preventing nutrients," says Stephanie Meyers, MS, RD/LDN, a nutritionist at Dana-Farber Cancer Institute in Boston.
 Meyers and her colleagues have put together a list of foods and recipes that definitely belong on the "good" list this holiday season.

 Dust off that family nutcracker.
 Recent research finds that walnuts may help to prevent kidney and colon cancers.
 In addition, the study suggests that walnuts are a rich source of antioxidants that may help protect cells from oxidative damage.
 Walnuts contain essential fatty acids, or the so-called "good fats," which are known to help reduce blood pressure and boost the immune system.
-So go nuts with this simple pesto recipe.

 Pumpkin is a holiday staple for many families.
 It is also one of the tastiest ways to enhance the body's own natural cancer-fighting ability, notes Meyers.
 Pumpkins are packed with nutrients called carotenoids, which have been linked to the prevention of colon, prostate, breast, and lung cancer.